xx420/xx420/README.md

 Hey 👋

 - 🔭 I’m currently working on Full Stack Development
-- 👯 I’m currently learning R Studio and R Language
+- 👯 Learning R Studio and R Language
-- 💼 Any freelance work? email :)
+- 💼 Any freelance work? email me :)
-- 💬 Ask for any help
+- 💬 Ask for any help!
 - 📫 How to reach me: abdulmikaeel55@gmail.com